TheNeeloy/temporal-projective-geometry/README.md

 └───sora_detector - Folder with prompts used for Sora Detector, and output predictions from GPT-4o using Perplexity
 ```

+## Video Data Sources
+We extract 59 AI-generated videos from the `T2VHaluBench` dataset and 59 real videos from the `BDD100K` dataset.
+- All 59 `T2VHaluBench` videos can be found at https://github.com/TruthAI-Lab/SoraDetector/tree/main/text-to-video%20benchmark/text-to-video
+- We downloaded `bdd100k_videos_test_00.zip` found under `BDD100K` → `Video Parts` at http://bdd-data.berkeley.edu/download.html.
+Then we chose 59 videos from that set, which are listed in `./data/real_video_paths.txt`.

 ## Conda Environment
 We use conda to manage packages for running different parts of the project.
 Unless otherwise stated, we run our code with the `projective-geometry` environment.
 Install the environment with `conda env create -f projective_geometry.yml`.